Abbott Rapid Antigen Testing

 You will receive a notification on your phone within 30 minutes of taking your test informing you that your NAVICA results are ready.
 Log in to your NAVICA app to review your results.
 If you are using the NAVICA website, log into your account 30 minutes after taking your test and results will be available under “Your Name’s Latest Test Result.”

 What should I do if I receive a positive result?

-This result will be considered a “presumptive positive.”
-Self-quarantine immediately and Case Management will reach out shortly to provide you guidance on next steps.
-This will include a follow-up confirmatory test at NUHS.
+Regardless of your vaccination status, self-isolate immediately and Case Management will reach out shortly to provide you guidance on next steps.

 What should I do if I receive an invalid result?